sa7bnb/ESP32-S3-WROOM-RadioGateway/README.md

 ## Goals

-- **No PC required at the radio** — the gateway is self-contained.
+- **No 24/7 computer required** — replaces a power-hungry always-on PC or Raspberry Pi node with a low-power ESP32 board.
 - **Direct connection** to the radio's 6-pin mini-DIN DATA port.
 - **Isolated** audio and control lines to keep ground loops and RF/digital noise out of the audio path.
 - **Small, low cost, few components** — built around a single ESP32-S3 module with mostly passive supporting parts.
-- **Self-hosted linking** — connects to a server you run, in the same family of ideas as other RoIP systems.
+- **AllStarLink / EchoLink-style linking** — intended to link analog radios over the internet in the same spirit as established RoIP systems, connecting to a server you run.

 ## Repository contents